csabee1979/market-data-pipeline/README.md

 3. Update transformation logic in `import_papers.py`
 4. Add data quality tests in `database/tests/`
 5. Update pipeline configuration if needed
+6. Add dashboard queries in `dashboard_config.py` if needed
+7. Update launcher scripts if new dependencies are required
-6. Add tests to verify functionality
+8. Add tests to verify functionality
-7. Update this README with new features
+9. Update this README with new features